RealFakeDoor/leaflet-challenge/Leaflet-Part-1/README.md

 ## Logic Overview

 **HTML (index.html)**
 	- Sets up the basic structure of the webpage.
 	- Includes external Leaflet CSS and JS files, as well as the D3.js library.
 	- Links to the custom CSS and JavaScript files.

 **CSS (style.css)**
 	- Ensures that the map and webpage take up the full height of the browser window.
 	- Styles the map legend with a white background, padding, and rounded corners.
 	- Defines styles for the legend rows and colour swatches.

 **JavaScript (logic.js)**
-	- Initializes the Leaflet map centered at a specific latitude and longitude, with a zoom level of 4.
+	- Initializes the Leaflet map centred at a specific latitude and longitude, with a zoom level of 4.
 	- Adds an OpenStreetMap tile layer to the map.
 	- Defines depth ranges and their corresponding colours for the legend.
 	- Fetches earthquake data from the USGS API using D3.js.
-	- Processes the data to create circle markers on the map for each earthquake, with the circle's size and color 		 	   representing the earthquake's magnitude and depth.
+	- Processes the data to create circle markers on the map for each earthquake, with the circle's size and colour 		  representing the earthquake's magnitude and depth.
 	- Adds a legend to the map to explain the colour coding of earthquake depths.s Handles errors in data fetching gracefully.